-If you have IBS, you may have found that certain things trigger symptoms.
+If you have IBS, you might have noticed that certain things trigger symptoms.
 Typical triggers include some foods and medication.
 Emotional stress can also be a trigger.
-Some researchers suggest that IBS is the gut’s response to life’s stressors.
+Some researchers suggest that IBS is the gut’s reaction to life’s stressors.

 What are the sources of IBS?

-Researchers don’t exactly know what causes IBS.
-They think a combination of factors can cause IBS, including:
+Researchers don’t specifically know what causes IBS.
+They believe a combination of factors can cause IBS, including: